-So you’re looking for a way to consistently find clients.
+So you’re looking for a way to find clients consistently.

-Maybe you’ve seen other real estate agents use social media successfully… or maybe you just got the idea without any sort of prompting.
+Maybe you’ve seen other real estate agents use social media successfully… or maybe you just got the idea without any prompting.

 Whatever the case — however you came about the idea of using social media to find clients — it’s a good idea.